Cavorter/cavort/content/posts/2006-06-06-a-phone-tree-of-twisty-passages-all-alike.md

 ---
 <div class='microid-mailto+http:sha1:252a3b35999a34cddc41d4a1a3cfe481ec89410f'>

-    An enterprising person has set up <a href="http://uc.org/read/Zasterisk">a text-to-speech engine with his Asterisk PBX setup and allows a caller to interact with the classic Zork text adventure game</a>.
+    An enterprising person has set up [a text-to-speech engine with his Asterisk PBX setup and allows a caller to interact with the classic Zork text adventure game](http://uc.org/read/Zasterisk).